History of the Appalachian people in Chicago

 The city of Chicago, Illinois is home to a significant Appalachian population.
 The Appalachian community has historically been centered in the neighborhood of Uptown.
 Beginning after World War I, Appalachian people moved to Chicago in droves seeking jobs.
 Between 1940 and 1970, approximately 3.2 million Appalachian and Southern migrants settled in Chicago and elsewhere in the Midwest.
 Due to immigration restrictions in the 1920s, personnel managers in Chicago encouraged working-class migrants from the Upland South to fill those jobs.
 The culture of Chicago has been significantly influenced by the culture, music, and politics of Appalachia.
 The majority of people of Appalachian heritage in Chicago are white or black, though Appalachian people can be of any race, ethnicity, or religion.

 History

+Between the 1940s and the 1960s, up to 400,000 African-Americans moved to Chicago from the Deep South, mostly from the states of Alabama, Georgia, and Mississippi.
+Following the Korean War, around 70,000 white people from the Mid-South moved to Chicago.
+These white people were mostly from the mountainous Appalachia region of Eastern Tennessee, Kentucky, North Carolina, and West Virginia.
 By the 1950s and 1960s, the Uptown neighborhood of Chicago had gained a reputation as a "Hillbilly Heaven".
 For several decades, the neighborhood was locally famous for being an enclave of white Southern migrants, many of whom were from Appalachia.
 While many Appalachian and Southern migrants settled in other Chicago neighborhoods, the Appalachian population was the densest and the poorest in Uptown.
 There was still a substantial Appalachian presence in Uptown by the 1970s, but by the 1990s the Appalachian community had largely dissipated.